jkroepke/helm-secrets/README.md

 ## About

-helm-secrets is a helm plugin for decrypt encrypted helm value files on the fly.
+helm-secrets is a helm plugin for decrypt encrypted helm **value files** on the fly.

 * Use [sops](https://github.com/mozilla/sops) to encrypt value files and store them into git.
-* Store your secrets a cloud native secret manager like AWS SecretManager, Azure KeyVault or HashiCorp Vault and inject them inside value files.
+* Store your secrets a cloud native secret manager like AWS SecretManager, Azure KeyVault or HashiCorp Vault and inject them inside value files or templates.
 * Use helm-secret in your favorite deployment tool or GitOps Operator like ArgoCD

 Who’s actually using helm-secrets?
 If you are using helm-secrets in your company or organization, we would like to invite you to create a PR to add your